The Expats Guide to the 10 Best Places to Live in Portugal

 In the past decade, Portugal has transformed into one of the most popular European countries for expats.
 This beautiful nation offers fantastic cities to call home, each offering unique character and charm.

-In this article, we will discuss why expats are moving to Portugal and which of the major cities offer the best lifestyles for locals and expats alike.
+In this article, we will discuss why expats are moving to Portugal and which of the major cities offers the best lifestyles for both locals and expats.

 Why are expats moving to Portugal?